Soukaigiwar/Soukaigiwar/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on get_next_line
+- 🔭 I’m currently working on Find new objectives
-- 🌱 I’m currently learning C at 42SaoPaulo
+- 🌱 I’m currently learning Web Development at Home

 ##